fourscoreandmore/fourscoreandmore.org/scores-of-scores/index.md

 ## Collaborators and engagement

 We aim to engage with the widest possible public: anyone interested in music, of any age, ability, and nationality.
-To that end of engaging with that wide audience, we are delighted to have arranged this collaboration with OpenScore and IMSLP (the Petrucci Music Library).
-OpenScore have connected us with their awesome community of encoders, and both sites will host the final scores.
+To that end of engaging with that wide audience, we are delighted to have active collaborations with a range of partners.

+### MuseScore/OpenScore

-The online repository ensures that there is no geographical barrier to encoding or accessing the scores.
-Just as importantly, there is also no financial barrier to entry thanks to [MuseScore](https://musescore.com): a free, open-source, and high-quality notation software which can import/export to musicXML, and by extension to all industry-standard file types.
+MuseScore/OpenScore have connected us with their awesome community of encoders, and are hosting the final scores.
+[The online repository](https://musescore.com/openscore-lieder-corpus) ensures that there is no geographical barrier to encoding or accessing the scores.
+Just as importantly, there is also no financial barrier to entry thanks to [MuseScore](https://musescore.org/): a free, open-source, and high-quality notation software which can import/export to musicXML, and by extension to all industry-standard file types.
 Perhaps most remarkably of all, even blind musicians will be able to access the scores through the [music21](http://web.mit.edu/music21/)-enabled Braille output.

+Thanks as always to our wonderful team, associates, collaborators and funders.
 <div class="image-collection">
   <a href="https://openscore.cc">
     <img src="/images/openscore-logo.png" alt="OpenScore logo" width="240">